 Read S&G 1.2-1.3

-Nozaki's compilation of dissolved elements in the Pacific
+Nozaki's periodic table of dissolved elements in the Pacific

 MBARI periodic table of elements in the ocean